ForrestErickson/OctoUNO/README.md

    Free to use.
 This program is designed to kill you but not guaranteed to do so.
    Date: 20210721 Rework circuits per note book Start 2013 Page 79 and then page 81. */

+For some theory, here is a video presentation and explination about component testing using an "Ocotopus"   https://www.youtube.com/watch?v=WWY-pakm_OM

+The OctoUNO in action
 Screen shot of display
 ![DISPLAY](/ScreenShotDisplay.png)